sabledb-io/benchmark/README.md

                                      For example, passing "1:4" means: execute 1 SET for every 4 GET calls [default: 1:4] -z, --randomize                    Keys are generated using sequential manner, i.e. from "0" until "key-range" in an incremental step of "1".
                                      Passing "-z" or "--randomize" will generate random keys by generating random number from "0" -> "key-range".
   -s, --preset <PRESET>              Use preset command line.
-If set, sb will search for the preset name
+If set, "sb" will search for the preset name
-                                     in the configuration file $HOME/.sb with that exact name and use the command line set there.
+                                     in the configuration file "$HOME/.sb.ini" with that exact name and use the command line set there.
 ```